zhao-wuyan/easytier-arch-build-ci/README.md

 - Uses `archlinux:base-devel` container
 - Runs `makepkg` and uploads artifacts

+## SteamOS / Steam Deck (single file)

+If you want a single file that can be downloaded and run on SteamOS, use the AppImage build:

+- Workflow: `.github/workflows/build-appimage.yml`
+- Output: `*.AppImage` artifact

+On SteamOS (Desktop Mode):

+1. Download the `*.AppImage`
+2. Make it executable: `chmod +x easytier-gui*.AppImage`
+3. Run it: `./easytier-gui*.AppImage`

 ## Notes

 - `protobuf` is required because EasyTier's build uses `protoc` on Linux.